staticvariablejames/cookie-connoisseur/README.md

 Executables
 ===========

-Cookie Connoiseur comes with four executable scripts.
+Cookie Connoiseur has a command-line interface with a few commands.

-    npx fetch-cookie-clicker-files
+    npx cookie-connoisseur fetch

-This script downloads the files needed to run a Cookie Clicker instance (`index.html`, `main.js`, minigame scripts, assets, Google fonts) and stores it to the directory `.cookie-connoisseur`, in the project's root.
+This downloads the files needed to run a Cookie Clicker instance (`index.html`, `main.js`, minigame scripts, assets, Google fonts) and stores it to the directory `.cookie-connoisseur`, in the project's root.

-This script also downloads the custom URLs listed in the [configuration file](#configuration-file);
+It also downloads the custom URLs listed in the [configuration file](#configuration-file);
 see below for details.

 Note that some unused assets available in <https://orteil.dashnet.org/cookieclicker/>
 are not downloaded by this script.

-    npx launch-cookie-clicker-instance
+    npx cookie-connoisseur launch

 This is a simple script that launches a Cookie Clicker instance using Firefox.
 It exists mainly to provide a simple test that `npx fetch-cookie-clicker-files` worked.
 If any file needed by Cookie Clicker is not downloaded, it is written in the terminal.

-    npx ccsave-to-json
+    npx cookie-connoisseur ccsave-to-json
-    npx json-to-ccsave
+    npx cookie-connoisseur json-to-ccsave

 These commands read Cookie Clicker's native save format from stdin and write a corresponding JSON to stdout,